| Hudud

 will be a massive movement towards enforcing the law even

 within the four walls of your home?
+It

 is actually the opposite.
 Spying on individuals to find